 At this point, Quora is a fairly saturated platform.

 Meaning, there is usually going to be some competition on the most popular questions.
 There are also a lot of pointless questions that don’t deserve responses in the first place.

-Randomly picking questions and writing half-baked answers isn’t going to move the needle in 2018.
+Randomly picking questions and writing half-baked answers isn’t going to move the needle.

 Instead, take care with what questions you decide to spend time answering.
 And for the sake of the community at large, just skip questions if you don’t have anything of value to add.

 The best questions are going to be both relevant and have a good follower to answer ratio.